hankhank10/music-screen-api/README.md

 # Important notice on Pi Zero

+### HyperPixel version

+A Pi Zero W can run both `node-sonos-http-api` and the full color album art version as long as [webhooks](#webhook-updates) have been properly enabled.
+It updates slightly slower (1-2 seconds) than a Pi 3/4.

+### E-ink version

+_Note: The e-ink version has not been updated to use [webhooks](#webhook-updates) which the HyperPixel version uses and requires the performance tweaks below._

 The e-ink script can be got running with a Pi Zero, however you will want to note two things:

 1. Save yourself a headache and ensure you're getting a Pi Zero WH (ie wireless and with headers pre-soldered)